-Our Nominating and Corporate Governance Committee and Board of Directors believes that Ms. Barrett's expertise and experience in life sciences, her experience as a chief executive and director of a biotechnology company, and her educational background provide her with the qualifications and skills to serve on our Board of Directors.
+Our Nominating and Corporate Governance Committee and Board of Directors believe Ms. Messemer's expertise in the accounting and finance industry, her experience advising public companies, her experience as a director of other companies, and her education provide her with the qualifications and skills to serve on our Board or Directors.